 Formal education at St. John's College is complemented by opportunities for growth by participating in extracurricular activities with opportunities to increase communication skills, engage in leadership skills, and to stimulate and broaden interests.
-Students have the opportunity to seek membership in student and faculty committees and to expand that professional involvement to a national, state and regional scope.
-Students have the opportunity to seek membership in student and faculty committees and expand professional involvement to a national, state and regional scope through participation in the National Student Nurses' Association (NSNA) and the Illinois Student Nurses Association.
+Students have the opportunity to seek membership in student and faculty committees and to expand that professional involvement to a national, state and regional scope through professional nursing organizations.